DriveWorks Pro: Specification Flow [send feedback...]

 This tells DriveWorks which state a specification enters when a new specification is started.

-For the default specification flow the Initial State is the Specify State.
+For the default Specification Flow the Initial State is the Specify State.

 To Change the Initial State